Birthday: April 18, 1944 (Aries)

 He managed to avoid a death penalty by negotiating a plea deal where he agreed to cooperate with government agents.
 On July 6, 2001, he was tried in the ‘United States District Court for the Eastern District of Virginia’ on fifteen counts for his espionage.

-On May 10, 2002, he was given sentence of fifteen life terms without a chance of parole.
+On May 10, 2002, he was given a sentence of fifteen life terms without a chance of parole.

 On August 10, 1968, he married Bernadette "Bonnie" Wauck, a dedicated catholic.
 His wife was a teacher of theology at ‘Oakcrest’.
 Later he would convert to Catholicism from Lutheranism.

 The Hanssens were associated with the Catholic fraternal order ‘Opus Dei’.
 All his six children went to schools linked with ‘Opus Dei’.
-Once when Bonnie caught his espionage, he made a confession to an ‘Opus Dei’ priest, donated cash to Catholic charity and gave his word of never spying again.
+Once when Bonnie caught his espionage, he made a confession to an ‘Opus Dei’ priest, donated cash to Catholic charity, and gave his word of never spying again.

 For a while he was in contact with Priscilla Sue Galey, a stripper in Washington, who received cash, jewelry and other benefits from Hanssen.
 According to her, Hanssen never slept with her.